xiix0/scam/README.md

-You will be reincarnated as a toad; and you will be much happier.
+You will experience a strong urge to do good; but it will pass.